 What do you mean by water-resistant?

-Our jewellery is plated using a PVD 18k gold (see above).
+Our jewellery is plated using 18k Gold PVD Plating or 18k Gold Vermeil (see above).
 This means that our jewellery can withstand more exposure to moisture.
 With proper jewellery care, your jewels will last much longer than standard coated jewellery.
 However, we still advise to not wear your jewellery in water to maintain its shine.

 It’s important to remember that all metal is susceptible to natural wear and will eventually oxidise, fade or require expert maintenance in its lifetime.
 Maintaining your gold plated pieces is a simple task and if you follow our jewellery care advice (which is included in all orders).
 It’ll increase the longevity of your jewellery.
 You can see our jewellery care guide here.